From your experience, should one wait dive into worldwide travel/vagabonding until one has some sort of a degree, be it bachelors or trade?

 I'd have to say from that experience that an approach where you learn a little more each time you go and where you gradually accumulate experience is essentially a good one, although even then, I look back now and wonder how I survived some of my adventures!

 How did I fund such trips?
 On an absolute shoestring plus most/many hostels have day work here and there to help supplement your savings, anything from picking tomatoes in a greenhouse in Greece to collecting glasses all night in a transvestite bar in Sydney to moving rocks in 45 degrees in Western Australia ... you get the idea!

 Builds character as they say!

-Go. about 7 years ago
+Go. over 7 years ago

 I travelled for 4 years..
 I earnt good money (not like if I went over with my current work experience), but earned enough to live, travel and have fun.
 I worked hard, and travelled when I could. most people I know worked hard and alot, then travelled, and back to work again.

 ideally if u have a degree you will earn more in London or elsewhere and have more money to travel on.